duarte3333/Pipex/README.md

 ## What is a pipe?

-**Definition:** A pipe is a method for interprocess communication (IPC) that allows one process to send data to another process.
+**Definition:** A pipe is a method for </ins>interprocess communication (IPC)</ins> that allows one process to send data to another process.
 A pipe consists of two ends, a read end and a write end.
 The write end is used to send data to the pipe, and the read end is used to receive data from the pipe.

 **Simple Definition:** A pipe is like a tube that connects two processes or programs.
 One end of the pipe is used to send data and the other end is used to receive it.